google/santa/Docs/details/mode.md

 # Mode

 Santa can run in one of two modes, Lockdown or Monitor.
-To check the current status run the following command.
+To check the current status run the following command:

 ```sh
 ⇒  santactl status